sujoe77/backend/service_prime/README.md

 ### 2.6.2 Prime Generator

 Our prime number generator also need to support streaming, it should continually generate prime numbers, instead of return a big array at the end of processing.
-They are many ways we can construct a Source, for our case, we may have 3 choices:
+In Akka Stream, there are many ways we can construct a Source, for our case, we could have 3 options:

 * Source.queue